5mehulhelp5/MagentoExtensions/README.md

 3> Default Shipping On Cart :- Default Shipping On Cart is a magento extension and this extension will provide a frontend utility to show a by default shipping charge magento cart page.

+4> Upshare :- Upshare is a magento extension and this extension will provide a frontend utility to share a content on Upshare.
+Where you can collect all data of all user

 More comming soon.....